dgraph-io/dgraph/wiki/content/slash-graphql/slash-quick-start.md

 # Dgraph.Authorization {"Header":"X-Auth-Token","Namespace":"https://dgraph.io/jwt/claims","Algo":"RS256","Audience":["Q1nC2kLsN6KQTX1UPdiBS6AhXRx9KwKl"],"VerificationKey":"-----BEGIN PUBLIC KEY-----\nMIIBIjANBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEAp/qw/KXH23bpOuhXzsDp\ndo9bGNqjd/OkH2LkCT0PKFx5i/lmvFXdd04fhJD0Z0K3pUe7xHcRn1pIbZWlhwOR\n7siaCh9L729OQjnrxU/aPOKwsD19YmLWwTeVpE7vhDejhnRaJ7Pz8GImX/z/Xo50\nPFSYdX28Fb3kssfo+cMBz2+7h1prKeLZyDk30ItK9MMj9S5y+UKHDwfLV/ZHSd8m\nVVEYRXUNNzLsxD2XaEC5ym2gCjEP1QTgago0iw3Bm2rNAMBePgo4OMgYjH9wOOuS\nVnyvHhZdwiZAd1XtJSehORzpErgDuV2ym3mw1G9mrDXDzX9vr5l5CuBc3BjnvcFC\nFwIDAQAB\n-----END PUBLIC KEY-----"}
 ```

-Slash GraphQL allows you to pass JWT with custom claims as a header, and will apply rules to control who can query or modify the data in your database.
+Slash GraphQL allows you to pass JSON Web Tokens (JWTs) with custom claims as a header, and will apply rules to control who can query or modify the data in your database.
 The `@auth` directive controls how these rules \(filters generated from the JWT token\) are applied.

 In our schema, we specify that one can only query tasks if the tasks' user has a `username` that matches `$USER`, a field in the JWT token.